 You can also eat packed lunches in the canteen.

 When the County Hall facilities are closed you can obtain food at a nearby public house or in Durham city centre.

-There is a Co-operative Bank cash machine inside the public entrance to County Hall.
-There is no charge to make withdrawals from this machine.
+You'll find a Co-operative Bank cash machine inside the public entrance to County Hall.
+There is a 95p charge to withdraw cash from this machine.